askrier/cell_society/doc/DESIGN_PLAN.md

         a drop down box, a start-stop button, and a speed button within the UI.
 It can be extended to implement a grid of irregular size and shape because the animation of the grid is implemented on a panel in the UI.
+    * Visualization takes what it needs to display from the simulation component.
+This is to simplify the divide and overall the delegation of the code.
+This component should also have the capacity to send signals back to the simulation class so that a click or button press in the JavaFX environment will appropriately affect the operation of the simulation.
+This implements use case three in being able to handle moving to the next generation and display it graphically.

 #### Use Cases